AlbertFKHansen/ProjectWork/README.md

 * scikit-learn - 1.6.1
 * matplotlib - 3.10.0
 * umap-learn - 0.5.7 - Projection technique
-* torch - 2.5.1  - Dependency for CLIP
-  → Install with: Follow official instructions for your OS and hardware: https://pytorch.org/get-started/locally/
+* torch - 2.5.1  - Dependency for CLIP - Install with: Follow official instructions for your OS and hardware: https://pytorch.org/get-started/locally/
 * torchvision - 0.20.1
 * torchaudio - 2.5.1
-* CLIP - See CLIP's GitHub for installation: https://github.com/openai/CLIP
+* CLIP - See CLIP's GitHub for installation: https://github.com/openai/CLIP - or install with `pip install openai-clip`
 * statsmodels - 0.14.4 - For quantile regression plots

 ## The Codebase: